capablemonkey/dwolla-devportal/app/resources/customer-verification.md

 ## Quick overview

- 1. Create a verified personal Customer
+ 1. Create a verified personal Customer.
- 2. Check the status of the personal Customer
+ 2. Check the status of the personal Customer.
- 3. If necessary, retry verification
+ 3. If necessary, retry verification.
- 4. If necessary, upload a photo document
+ 4. If necessary, upload a photo document.

 ### Create a verified personal Customer